microsoft/microsoft-ui-xaml-specs/active/ItemsRepeaterScrollHost/ItemsRepeaterScrollHost.md

 so anchoring doesn't work for an ItemsRepeater on an app running on RS4 or below.

 The solution for this is the new `ItemsRepeaterScrollHost` control in this spec.
-This wraps the ScrollViewer, and and do the coordination with the ItemsRepeater.
+This wraps the ScrollViewer, and does the coordination with the ItemsRepeater.

 ```xaml
 <ItemsRepeaterScrollHost>